Skip to main content

 Following this, a public consultation exercise was conducted with all key stakeholders such as pupils, parents, carers, transport providers and Elected Members.

 The consultation originally ran from Monday 27th November 2023 until 5pm Monday 8th January 2024.
-However, the consultation was extended for a further three-week period, from Thursday 18th January until 5pm Thursday 8th February 2024.
+However, it was subsequently extended for a further three-week period, from Thursday 18th January until 5pm Thursday 8th February 2024.
 Therefore, it ran for a total period of nine weeks.

 A subsequent detailed report outlining the consultation feedback and methodology was made available to Cabinet for consideration.
 The Cabinet report can be found here and consultation feedback can be found here.